How to Keep Business Up During Seasonal Slowdowns

 Although 2018 may be nearing the end, don’t let it be forgotten.
 Now’s your chance to properly reflect and review how your year went.
 Here, pay particular attention to what didn’t work as well as you would have liked, and allocate your efforts accordingly.
 In other words?
 Account for the bad days (fewer projects/gigs/jobs coming in), just as you would for the good ones (many projects/gigs/jobs coming in).
 As the adage goes, failing to create a plan is creating a plan to fail.

 So, at the end of the year, start jotting down your objectives for the coming year ahead.
 This will take time, of course, but it’s necessary.
 Be as specific as possible with your objectives.
 If one is to increase your sales, be sure to make note of how much (percentage or otherwise).
 Let’s say now that you’d like to grow your client list.
-Start thinking how many new clients you’d ideally like to be working with by the end of next year?
+Start thinking about how many new clients you’d ideally like to be working with by the end of next year?
 Jot this down, too.

 By breaking down these objectives into small-yet-actionable tasks, you’re setting the stage for success.
 And remember, if you want to really make progress in your solo business efforts, you have to prioritize.
 Although it’s very tempting to work on everything at once, remind yourself to focus on one thing at a time.
 (Don’t worry, you can thank us later!)